Skip to content

 For websites: Look for a DMCA page, copyright notice, or contact page.
 If you can’t find a DMCA agent, look up the site’s hosting provider using a WHOIS lookup tool and send the notice to the host instead.

 Even after content is removed from the original site, cached versions and search results can persist.
-Filing a DMCA with Google removes infringing URLs from search results, which cuts off the primary way people discover leaked content.
+Filing a DMCA with Google removes infringing URLs from search results — cutting off the primary way people discover leaked content.

 Process: